What Is Particularly Unique About The United States Middle Class

 While the challenges of defining the middle class apply globally, the US middle class possesses unique characteristics compared to its counterparts in other developed nations.
 Several factors contribute to this distinctiveness:

 • Homeownership as a Cornerstone: Homeownership plays a far more significant role in defining the US middle class than in many other countries.
 The acquisition of a home is often viewed as a crucial marker of success and upward mobility.
-However, the high cost of housing, particularly in urban areas, poses a considerable barrier for many aspiring middle-class families, leading to significant debt and financial strain.
+Still, the high cost of housing, particularly in urban areas, poses a considerable barrier for many aspiring middle-class families, leading to significant debt and financial strain.

 • Education as a Key to Mobility (But with a High Price Tag): Education is frequently cited as a pathway to middle-class status in the US, but the high cost of higher education poses a major hurdle.
 Student loan debt has become a significant burden for many young adults aiming to enter or maintain middle-class status.
 This contrasts with many European countries where higher education is more affordable or even free.